GuildCrafts/web-development-js/_goals/150-Mac_Calculator_Clone.md

 The specs for this goal are far too numerous to complete within a week.
 Do not expect to get everything done but try to get as much done as you can.
 They are designed to cover a wide range of basic concepts and get progressively more complex.

-This goal has [5 linear stages][readme].
+This goal has 3 linear stages.
 You must complete the specs of each stage before progressing onto the next. **The number of stages you complete will be the basis of your self assessment**, so keep track of how far you get, and aim to get farther next time.

 Fork the the [mac-calculator-clone repository][mac-calculator-clone] and use the fork as your project artifact.